Harry C. Dorn

-Harry Dorn is an American chemist and a professor of chemistry at Virginia Tech, since 1974.
-He was a professor of Radiology at Virginia Tech Carilion School of Medicine and a professor at Virginia Tech Fralin Biomedical Research Institute from 2012 to 2017.
+Harry Conrad Dorn (August 13, 1943 – August 6, 2026) was an American chemist and a professor of chemistry at Virginia Tech from 1974 until his retirement in 2024.
+He was granted the title of professor emeritus by the Virginia Tech Board of Visitors in 2025.
+He was also a professor of Radiology at Virginia Tech Carilion School of Medicine and a professor at Virginia Tech Fralin Biomedical Research Institute from 2012 to 2017.

-Dorn's research interests are focused on fullerenes, fullertubes, metallofullerenes, nanoparticles, and chemistry.
-He is most known for his work in the development and applications of nuclear magnetic resonance, (NMR), dynamic nuclear polarization (DNP), and discovery and functionalization of carbonaceous nanomaterials.
+Dorn's research interests were focused on fullerenes, fullertubes, metallofullerenes, nanoparticles, and chemistry.
+He was best known for his work on the development and applications of nuclear magnetic resonance (NMR), dynamic nuclear polarization (DNP), and the discovery and functionalization of carbonaceous nanomaterials.
+Over his career, Dorn's laboratory reported the discovery of more than 100 new fullerene, fullertube, and metallofullerene molecules, described across more than 200 scientific papers.

 Early life and education

+Dorn was born in Mobile, Alabama, on August 13, 1943, to Leonard Eugene Dorn and Elizabeth Claire Dorn.
+The family moved to Riverdale, a rural agricultural town in California's Central Valley near Fresno, in 1946.
+His interest in science was sparked by his high school science teacher, Mr. Pielop, who told him that university faculty were paid to conduct research as well as teach.

+He pursued his higher education within the University of California system.
+He first attended the University of California, Santa Barbara (UCSB), where he graduated with a Bachelor of Science (BS) degree.
+He then continued his academic training at the University of California, Davis (UC Davis), where he earned his Doctor of Philosophy (PhD) in chemistry.
+During his time completing his graduate studies, Dorn also married his wife, Linda Lee Collins, in 1964.

 Dorn received a Bachelor of Science degree in chemistry in 1966 from the University of California, Santa Barbara followed by a PhD in Chemistry from the University of California, Davis in 1974.

 Career

 Starting his academic career in 1974, Dorn worked at the Virginia Polytechnic Institute and State University, where he held various positions including assistant professor of Chemistry and Associate Professor of Chemistry, until 1985.

+During the 1990s, Dorn worked with physicist Lay Nam Chang, then chair of Virginia Tech's Department of Physics and later founding dean of the College of Science, to help establish the university's nanoscience program.

+Dorn was the director of the Center for Self-Assembled Nanoscale Devices (CSAND) and the Carbonaceous Nanomaterials Center (CNC) from 2005 to 2010.

-From 2012 to 2017, he worked as professor at the Virginia Tech Carilion (now Fralin Biomedical) Research Institute.
-He was a professor at the Virginia Tech Carilion Research Institute from 2012 to 2017 and held concurrent appointments as a professor of radiology at the Virginia Tech School of Medicine and Chemistry at the Virginia Tech College of Science.
+From 2012 to 2017, he held concurrent appointments as professor at the Virginia Tech Carilion (now Fralin Biomedical) Research Institute, professor of radiology at the Virginia Tech Carilion School of Medicine, and professor of chemistry at the Virginia Tech College of Science, during which he mentored several medical students.

-Dorn was the Director of the Center for Self-Assembled Nanoscale Devices (CSAND) and the Director of the Carbonaceous Nanomaterials Center (CNC) from 2005 to 2010.